 Thanks to its convenience, wax paper is a popular tool in the home.
 However, sometimes you forget to stock and run out of it.
 Here are some replacements to use in those times!

 Parchment paper and wax paper are similar in many ways.
-They are both coated with ingredients to make them grease-resistant and non-stick.
-However, parchment paper has a much higher melting point, up to 450°F.
+So it’s okay to use wax paper as a replacement for parchment paper and vice versa.
+After all, they are both coated with ingredients to make them grease-resistant and non-stick.

 Similarly, just like wax paper can be utilized to wrap up food for storage in the freezer, parchment paper can do the same thing.
 Parchment paper can even cover the food prep containers so that food does not stick to the surface.